 Basic degree courses are numbered in the 1000 through 3000 range.
 1000-level courses are foundational courses; 2000-level courses are survey courses and may have prerequisites; 3000-level courses are specialized courses and normally have prerequisites.

 6000 and 5000-level courses are for Advanced Degree students only (unless explicit permission has been granted for a non-Advanced Degree student to take the course).

 Academic and incidental fees are assessed by the ROSI system.
-A student’s account status may be viewed on the ROSI web system.
-Instructions on how to pay fees may be found at: www.fees.utoronto.ca.
+A student’s account status may be viewed on the ROSI system.
+Information on how to pay fees can be found on the U of T Students Accounts website.